pissyhamster/enchantoria/README.md

 # Enchantoria
-## Enchantoria Blog Repository
+## Repository
-Welcome to the official repository for Enchantoria blogs!
+Welcome to the official repository for Enchantoria!
 This repository stores all blog posts related to the game, including updates, card previews, gameplay mechanics, and development insights.

 # Contents
 Patch Updates: Information about game updates and changes.